Salmon-River-Restoration-Council/SRRC-Water-Data-Map-Applet/README.md

-# SRRC Water Data Mapplet
+# SRRC Water Data Map

-This repository contains the code for a web-based mapplet that visualizes water data on an interactive map.
+This repository contains the code for a web-based app that visualizes water data on an interactive map.
 The mapplet uses Leaflet.js for mapping, Chart.js for charting, and PapaParse for parsing CSV data.

 ## WORK IN PROGRESS